Creating Community | Offering Choice | Supporting Connection

 Again, the answer is: Yes!
 We have an insurance biller who will estimate you deductible and co-pays and let you know how many visits are included.
 If your insurance covers these services, than we will happily bill them to make your life easier and allow our services to be more affordable.

 Maybe your home is small.
 Or the walls are thin in your apartment.
 Or you are wanting to birth in our extra large tubs.
 Or maybe you want to be 1.6 miles away from a transport hospital where you will be warmly received and compassionately supported to transition gently if your birth goes outside of normal.
+People choose a birthing center for many different reasons.

 And, our prices are created to work with your insurance, so if they do not cover our facility fee, we will be able to offer your generous discount so you can afford to birth at our home.